GenesisFR/DS2TroubleshootingGuide/README.md

 1. In Windows, go to `Control Panel -> Network and Sharing Center`.
 2. Double-click on your network adapter.
 3. Click on `Properties`.
-4. In the list of items, make sure `Internet Protocol Version 6 (TCP IPv6)` is unchecked.
+4. In the list of items, make sure `Internet Protocol Version 6 (TCP IPv6)` is unticked.
-5. Hit OK.
+5. Hit `OK`.

 ## Save failed